-Board certified in pediatrics and neonatal-perinatal medicine, Dr. Wen-Chun Jimmy Lan joined Children’s Hospital Central California in September 2012 as a neonatologist.
-Previously, Dr. Lan worked as a neonatologist at Community Regional Medical Center in Fresno, Calif.
+Board certified in pediatrics and neonatal-perinatal medicine, Dr. Wen-Chun Jimmy Lan joined Valley Children’s in September 2012 as a neonatologist.
 Currently, he also serves as a clinical instructor in the Division of Neonatal and Developmental Medicine at Stanford University.

 Dr. Lan’s areas of interest include neonatal brain injury and mechanical ventilation.
 He has presented on these topics at national and regional conferences and published in peer-reviewed publications such as “Pediatric Research” and “Molecular Brain Research.”
 He also has a keen interest in newborn resuscitation and is a Neonatal Resuscitation Program (NRP) simulation instructor at the Center for Advanced Pediatric and Perinatal Education (CAPE) at Stanford University.
 He has also been active in medical student and resident education, garnering several teaching awards as a resident and fellow.

 Dr. Lan is a member of several professional organizations, including the American Academy of Pediatrics, Stanford Society of Physician Scholars, California Association of Neonatologists and Specialty Medical Group.